-1. Fish Passage Information.
 The locations of fish passage facilities at Lower Monumental Lock and Dam are shown in Figure LMN-1.
 Dates of project operations for fish purposes and special operations are listed in Table LMN-1.

-- 1.1.1.
-Facilities Description.
 The Lower Monumental juvenile facilities consist of standard length submersible traveling screens, vertical barrier screens, 12" orifices, collection gallery, dewatering structure, and bypass flume to the tailrace below the project.
-Transportation facilities consist of a separator to sort juvenile fish by size and to separate them from adult fish, sampling facilities, raceways, office and sampling building, truck and barge loading facilities, and PIT tag detection and deflector systems. - 1.1.2.
-Juvenile Migration Timing.
+Transportation facilities consist of a separator to sort juvenile fish by size and to separate them from adult fish, sampling facilities, raceways, office and sampling building, truck and barge loading facilities, and PIT tag detection and deflector systems.

 Juvenile migration timing at Lower Monumental Dam is indicated in Table LMN-2.
 The dates in the table are based on juvenile fish collection numbers and do not reflect FGE or spill passage.
+Salmon, steelhead, bull trout, lamprey, and other species are routinely counted.
 Maintenance of juvenile fish passage facilities that may impact juvenile fish passage or facility operations should be conducted during the winter maintenance season.